norsk-datateknikk/NDSP/README.md

 # NDSP
 Norsk Datateknikk DSP library for Rust

-The focus of the module is to create fast DSP code targeting embedded platforms and real-time applications.
+The focus of the module is to build up a library of DSP code.
+Not compute speed focused at this time.

+The goal is to write a library that targets embedded platforms.

 Work-in-progress